-Below find a reader and Contributors account of his hunt with a crossbow this past weekend.
+Below find a reader and Contributor account of his hunt with a crossbow this past weekend.
 I can vouch for the heavy wind as I do not live far from him.
 His name is Dave Walker!
-He is a great friend, Good family man and the best mentor!
+He is a great friend, a good family man, and the best mentor!
 Read his story!

 Hey, thought I would share my hunt from Saturday.
 I had the crossbow out Saturday in hopes to harvest some grub for the freezer.
 Other than target shooting, I haven’t had a chance to let this Barnett Headhunter taste some blood.
-After alot of reading, I settled on Toxic broad heads.
-Well after a 4 hour windy sitting session, four doe come through being chased by a buck, three ran by and one slowed down.
+After a lot of reading, I settled on Toxic broadheads.
+Well after a 4-hour windy sitting session, four does come through being chased by a buck, three ran by and one slowed down.
 I ranged her at 31 yards, she slowed, I slipped the safety off, took a deep breath and she turned broadside.
 Thwack! goes the sound of my Barnett.
 She fell immediately.
 Hot damn I finally dropped one!
-Best part she never ran.
-I have to say how impressed I was with this crossbow, and let me clarify, I normally have my compound bow.
+The best part was she never ran.
+I have to say how impressed I was with this crossbow and let me clarify, I normally have my compound bow.
 The shot was well placed and the equipment worked flawlessly.
-That says alot for a 30 mile an hour wind most of the day and a shot I may not have taken with my regular bow.
-But feeling confident with my equipment, and the broad head I chose made all the difference.
+That says a lot for a 30 mile an hour wind most of the day and a shot I may not have taken with my regular bow.
+But feeling confident with my equipment, and the broadhead I chose made all the difference.
 Thanks for the site, keep the information coming.

 Wow!
 What a story!
 I remember after the hunt and getting a text from Dave…it was just as exciting for me!
 As

-hunters know, sometime its being at the right place at the right time.
+hunters know, sometimes it’s being at the right place at the right time.
 Well, It’s also patience and having great equipment to act on the opportunities that present.
 Dave did just that this weekend.
 Strong work Dave!
 Keep the stories coming!

 We love to hear from our readers, so if you have a story you would like to share…send it in! email me and we will do our best to make it live.

-If you in the neighbor hood for a Crossbow guaranteed to get these results…Find one here on amazon.
+If you are in the neighborhood for a Crossbow guaranteed to get these results…Find one here on amazon.